seattlerb/rubygems-sandbox/README.txt

 == DESCRIPTION:

-gem sandbox helps you manage your command-line tools and their dependencies.
-Sandboxed gems are installed in their own private repositories with their dependencies.
-This means that you don't have to have a rats nest of gems in your global repository in order to run popular command-tools like rdoc, flog, flay, rcov, etc.
+The sandbox plugin for rubygems helps you manage your command-line tools and their dependencies.
+Sandboxed gems are installed in their own private rubygem repositories with all of their dependencies.
+This means that you don't have to have a rat's nest of gems in your global repository in order to run popular command-tools like rdoc, flog, flay, rcov, etc.

 gem sandbox has the following sub-commands: